 As he thinks about the future, Hiren is most excited to meet people from different backgrounds at either Yale or UPenn.
 “Ultimately, I’m really excited for the people,” he told us. “[I’m excited] to meet new students who not only share the same passions as me, but [come from] different backgrounds and different perspectives.
 I know that I’ll be around students who are really passionate about what they do.”

 Final Thoughts: Why Hiren recommends CollegeAdvisor for anyone wanting to apply to college

 We’re so proud of Hiren, and we’re excited to watch him succeed in college and beyond.

 Hiren is glad that he invested in college advising from our team.
 “I definitely found CollegeAdvisor to be a really helpful resource throughout the last three years,” Hiren said.
 “I think [there are] a lot of different ways that CollegeAdvisor can help students.”

 If you’re wondering how to get into Yale or any other top school, we’ve got you covered.
 When you register with CollegeAdvisor.com, you’ll receive comprehensive support on every aspect of the college application process.
 This includes personalized college advising, college essay tips, advice on pursuing the right extracurriculars for college, and other college resources.

-This Client Success Story was based on an interview with Hiren Parekh.
+This Client Success Story was written by Abbie Sage, and based on an interview with Hiren Parekh.
 Hiren reached out to us because of our wide network of experienced advisors and for advice on how to apply to college as a pre-med applicant.
 If you are also looking for assistance with your college applications and are interested in working with a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.